-See you at the market Saturday at the Litchfield Community Center.
+See you at the market Saturday, outdoors at Center School parking lot.

 Sustainable Tip of the Week